-The primary driver for the Board in seeking new directors has been, and continues to be, the skills, experience, knowledge and other important attributes which are relevant to the needs of the Board in discharging its responsibilities to shareholders.
-As with all roles in the Company, our policy is to recruit the best person for each role regardless of race, gender, age, physical ability, sexuality, nationality, religious beliefs, or any other factor not relevant to their competence and performance.
+The primary driver for the Board in seeking new directors is the skills and experience which are relevant to the needs of the Board in discharging its responsibilities to shareholders.
+Fortescue's policy is to assess all potential Board candidates without regard to race, gender, age, physical ability, sexuality, nationality, religious beliefs, or any other factor not relevant to their competence and performance as a potential Board member.